godwokenrises/godwoken-doc/versioned_docs/version-1.2-rc1(WIP)/gwtxLife.md

 }
 ```

-Full defination and related types can be found in [this file](https://github.com/nervosnetwork/godwoken/blob/v1.1.0-beta/crates/types/schemas/godwoken.mol#L69-L81).
+Full definition and related types can be found in [this file](https://github.com/nervosnetwork/godwoken/blob/v1.1.0-beta/crates/types/schemas/godwoken.mol#L69-L81).

 There are no cells in the layer 2 Godwoken transaction structure.
-There is only 32-bit integer value representing the accounts, a 32-bit nonce which is not used in layer 1 CKB, as well as a single variable length `args` part.
+There is only 32-bit integer value representing the accounts, a 32-bit nonce which is not used in layer 1 CKB, as well as a single variable-length `args` part.
 This layer 2 transaction structure will be detailed piece by piece.

 While all operations on Godwoken can be represented as a `L2Transaction` in the above format, let's start from a simple transfer operation: